-(58) PPE (for example protective eyewear, insulated gloves, hard hats, aprons and breathing protection) should be rated for the work to be done and perform to Australian Standards.
-If working on or near energised equipment, the PPE must be able to protect the user from the maximum expected energy available at the worksite.
+(51) PPE (for example, protective eyewear, insulated gloves, hard hats, aprons, and breathing protection) should be rated for the work to be done and comply with Australian Standards.
+If working on or near energised equipment, the PPE must protect the user from the maximum expected energy available at the worksite.